A weekend in Washington

 - whenever I’m feeling homesick for Chicago, the simulated “L” ride at the American History museum takes me right back to the Loop

-- if a Hollywood blockbuster is showing at the Smithsonian’s [true] Imax screens, it’s really not worth seeing anywhere else (plus, these are the closest cinemas to my house)
+- if a Hollywood blockbuster is showing at the Smithsonian’s [true] Imax screens, it’s really not worth seeing anywhere else (plus, these are the closest cinemas to my house, not counting the outdoor film fests that have movies every night all summer)

-Personally, I also find the monuments at the west end of the Mall to be too widely spaced for a comfortable walk.
+I also find the monuments at the west end of the Mall to be too widely spaced for a comfortable walk.
 Instead, use bike share and this handy Monuments by Bikeshare route, which uses off-street paths or low-traffic roads.
+For a great look at the city behind the monuments, the “13 Colonies Ride” is an excellent place to start.